BikLab/BITMaB2-Tutorials/QIIME2-metabarcoding-tutorial-already-demultiplexed-fastqs.md

   view      View a QIIME 2 Visualization.

 ```
-AND, to get more info on the commands associated with a method, run the method along with the desired command as shown below.
+AND, to get more info on the commands associated with an action, run the action along with the desired command as shown below.

 **Command:**